marko213/GDE-level-editor/README.md

 <br></br>

-The GDE level editor is intended for level creation to GDE.
+The GDE level editor is intended for level creation to <a href="https://github.com/marko213/GDE">GDE</a>.
 To get the modified level to appear in GDE, follow these steps:

 1 Create and save your level (see INSTRUCTIONS.md).